How Much Space Should I Leave Open Around My Furnace?

-Natural gas furnaces need adequate space and airflow to work correctly.
+Natural gas furnaces need enough space and airflow to heat properly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?